JuliaAstro/LombScargle.jl/README.md

 Introduction
 ------------

-`LombScargle.jl` is a [Julia](http://julialang.org/) package is a package for a fast multi-threaded estimation of the [frequency spectrum](https://en.wikipedia.org/wiki/Frequency_spectrum) of a periodic signal with
+`LombScargle.jl` is a [Julia](http://julialang.org/) package for a fast multi-threaded estimation of the [frequency spectrum](https://en.wikipedia.org/wiki/Frequency_spectrum) of a periodic signal with